ebassi/halting_problem/content/gnome/using-opengl-with-gtk.md

 {% figure {filename}/images/glarea-empty.png the empty GL drawing area %}

-if there were any errors while initializing the GL context, you would see them inside the `GtkGLArea` window itself; you can control this behaviour, just like you can control the creation of the `GdkGLContext` yourself.
+if there were any errors while initializing the GL context, you would see them inside the `GtkGLArea` widget itself; you can control this behaviour, just like you can control the creation of the `GdkGLContext` yourself.

 as you saw in the code above, we use the `GtkWidget` signals to set up,